 Sounds like a film and as all the makings to of being a scene in the sequel to the film Brexit: The Uncivil War. but no, this actually happened here in the 21st century UK.

-Coming less than 24 hours after Boris Johnson prorogued parliament an act that some top politicians are calling a coup an act that as brought together cross party politicians to condemn in a way that not even Austerity that is the direct cause in the deaths of thousands or even the Iraq war have done.
+Coming less than 24 hours after Boris Johnson prorogued parliament an act that some top politicians are calling a coup an act that as brought together cross-party politicians to condemn in a way that not even Austerity that is the direct cause in the deaths of thousands or even the Iraq war has done.